What is suspension?

 Sick pay during suspension

-If a suspended employee is ill and are not able to attend work again when required then they should receive their usual sick pay.
+If an employee is on suspension is ill and are not able to attend work again when required then they should receive their usual sick pay.
 Just like any other employee, it the sickness lasts more than 7 days, they must provide the employer with a doctor’s certificate.
 For further information, read our guide on Sick pay.